1. Introduction to Advanced Nanomaterials

 Rashtrasant Tukadoji Maharaj Nagpur University, India

-Shirish H. Sonawane is Associate Professor, Chemical Engineering Department, National Institute of Technology, Warangal, Telengana State, India.
-His research focuses on the synthesis of hybrid nanomaterials.
+Shirish H. Sonawane is Associate Professor at the Chemical Engineering Department, National Institute of Technology, India.
+His research Interests focus on the synthesis of hybrid nanomaterials, and cavitation-based inorganic particle synthesis.

 Chemical Engineering Department, National Institute of Technology, Warangal, Telengana State, India